prashijp/Capstone-Project/Airline_Sentiment_SW.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after takeoff \nwheelsup JetBlueSoFly
+    ## [1]  still waiting Just hit one hour
-    ## [2] I hope so because I fly very often and would hate to change airlines
+    ## [2]  although Im not happy you Cancelled Flighted my flight home tomorrow phx to atl then dca I am happy on how easy it was to rebook
-    ## [3] flight  to Savannah GA
+    ## [3]  Hello  been on hold for extremely long time Have confirmation  amp cant get boarding pass Have tried numerous times
-    ## [4] They werent on any flight they just came Late Flight Your JetBlue employee just informed us
+    ## [4]  Im teaching new travelers how to research budget amp save for a trip today
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area amp seat
+    ## [5]  Very frustrated for the loooooong wait time to speak to a live person Cannot get boarding pass for flight tomorrow

 ### Convert the corpus to lowercase